Sun-Lab-NBB/ataraxis-transport-layer-mc/docs/source/welcome.rst

 =============================================================

-ataraxis-transport-layer-mc is a C++ library for Arduino and Teensy microcontrollers that provides methods for establishing and maintaining bidirectional communication with host-computers over USB or UART serial interfaces.
+ataraxis-transport-layer-mc is a C++ library for Arduino and Teensy microcontrollers that provides methods for establishing and maintaining bidirectional communication with PC clients over USB or UART serial interfaces.

 This library has a companion library written in Python (`ataraxis-transport-layer-pc <https://github.com/Sun-Lab-NBB/ataraxis-transport-layer-pc>`_), intended for